arie-glazier/ethical_rl/README.md

 ### Wrappers

 OpenAI Gym supports the concept of "wrappers".
 Wrappers allow environment transformations to be done in a modular fashion.
 For example, when states are represented as RGB images, often pixels are represented by values between 0 and 255.
 However, sometimes learning can be done faster if pixel values are rescaled to take values between 0 and 1.
 This is where a wrapper can be used.
 There are several wrappers provided by OpenAI Gym (see: ).
-Also, https://alexandervandekleut.github.io/gym-wrappers/ provides an in depth explanation of wrappers and how to create your own.
+Also, [this write-up](https://alexandervandekleut.github.io/gym-wrappers/) provides an in depth explanation of wrappers and how to create your own.

 Custom wrappers in this repo can be placed in ```./wrappers``` and passed in via the ```environment_wrapper``` configuration where you reference the module path and the class name.

 ### Rewards